 With the proper creative, you can speak directly to the audience you want to reach through imagery, copy, placement, and medium.
 Without it, you could be speaking to anyone at any time in any place.
 Creative is what you say, how loudly you say it, and who you’re saying it to.
 And on those points, you’d better be right.

-The goal with any form of communication is to the have the message travel as far and as fast as possible while leaving a lasting impression.
+The goal with any form of communication is to have the message travel as far and as fast as possible while leaving a lasting impression.
 Our process is designed to streamline that route from point A to point B through a wide variety of media strategies and business logic.
 Delivering the right content and creative across the right mediums to the right audience is the only way to see the results that you expect.

 Once you’ve nailed down the perfect creative, you have to put it in the right place, too.
 You wouldn’t make a poster for a symphony, for example, and hang it in an alley.
 What stations should you use to broadcast, and at what times?
 What magazines do your target audience flip through the most?
 Do middle-aged couples in Michigan read more newspapers, or watch more television?
 These are all questions that can be answered in the distribution phase to make sure your message reaches the proper eyes and ears.

 Our definition of optimization isn’t just a fancy word we use to describe how we build search-friendly web pages.
-We refer to optimization as a continuations state of iteration and improvement.
+We refer to optimization as a continuous state of iteration and improvement.
 The reason?
 Because we believe that there is always room for improvement, and that the data never lies.
 Our job as an agency is to present the information in a way that our clients can understand, and make fine-tuned adjustments to help focus the message even more.

 Our optimization phase is designed to evaluate the data and analytics and make recommendations for improvement.
 It’s all about picking the best bait to catch the fish you want, not using a net to sift through the beer bottles and old boots you’ve dragged in with it.
 The more work we do on our end through optimization, the more sales you make — using minimal effort to reel them in.